Company profile

 Ever since the company was founded in 1927, Amstein + Walthert has stood for high-quality services in the field of building services engineering.
 The "Formula A+W" means: hundreds of experts are available as partners.
 Together with their clients, they are committed to lean technical solutions, the efficient use of energy and optimisation over the entire life cycle.
 Special attention is paid to the aesthetics and elegance of the solutions.

 As a company, Amstein + Walthert is involved in society in many ways.
 We take responsibility for our employees, our customers and an undamaged environment.
 We assume this responsibility by getting involved in numerous areas.
 We have outlined our commitments in a sustainability report in accordance with the guidelines of the Global Reporting Initiative (GRI).
-The report serves to provide an overview of our activities in the various areas of sustainability.
-We use it to identify, create and implement optimisation measures.

 History